team3130/Sandbox2023/README.md

 # Sandbox2023
-This is a place where 2023 ERROR rookies can play around with Java and Git !
+This is a place where 2023 ERROR software members can play around with Java and Git !